1. Equal opportunities for men and women

 In Japan, through our general business owner action plan (7th plan) based on the Act on Advancement of Measures to Support Raising Next-Generation Children, the Company is actively developing a working environment that allows employees to achieve a work-life balance.

 2. Utilizing people with disabilities

 The HOYA Group actively utilizes people with disabilities, for example in the operation of its Ichikawa Challenge Office that supports eco projects.

 The HOYA Group implements sales and production at optimal locations on a global level.
 In addition, efforts are being made to globalize the entire Group by promoting the localization of top management of subsidiaries and actively promoting and creating opportunities for high-quality local human resources.
 The HOYA Group will work to provide equal opportunities to large numbers of high-quality human resources going forward.

-In addition, as of the end of June 2016, at HOYA Corporation we have promoted two non-Japanese to the position of executive, and three non-Japanese are engaged as division managers in our global business.
+In addition, as of the end of June 2022, at HOYA Corporation we have a non-Japanese executive officer.
+Also 64% of division managers are non-Japanese nationals.